Skip to content

 This week's topic is a small introduction to Docker and DevOps union deployments wise.
 We will be looking into how to deploy Docker applications so that running them does not require you to change configuration files every time.

 Please make sure you did the previous lab, especially editing the /etc/docker/daemon.json file.
-You can delete last week's containers, but not the Docker configuration, as we will utilize Docker in this and the following lab as well.

 This lab is composed of the following topics: